 Many Surinamese have up to three mobile lines with different providers, which has pushed up penetration figures although the number of subscribers has fallen in recent years as consumers have responded to economic pressures.
-The mobile market supports only two players: Telesur (trading as TeleG), and Digicel (part of Digicel Group, a significant operator across the Caribbean and Pacific regions).
+The mobile market supports only two players: Telesur (trading as TeleG), and Digicel (part of Digicel Group, a significant operator across the Caribbean).
 In early 2015 Digicel acquired the only other operator, Uniqa, which only had about 5,000 subscribers.
 In January 2017 Digicel signed a deal to host the MVNO Transatel, which operates in a number of markets across the Caribbean and Latin America.
-In May 2020, Through a refinancing measure, Digicel reduced its debts by more than 20%.
+Through a refinancing measure, Digicel in May 2020 reduced its debts by more than 20%.

 BuddeComm's strategic business reports contain a combination of both primary and secondary research statistics, analyses written by our senior analysts supported by a network of experts, industry contacts and researchers from around the world as well as our own scenario forecasts.

 For more details, please see:

 Have the latest telecommunications industry news delivered to your inbox by subscribing to Paul's FREE weekly News & Views.